mklemm/jaxb-delegate-plugin/plugin/README.md

 - Added support for nested class delegation
 - Added support for literal class type arguments

+### *2.3.0*
+- Modified syntax for class references and added possible references to XSD

 ## Motivation
 Usually, classes generated with XJC are more or less pure data structures.
 Any business logic,